Field Dictionary

 - System Boundary: The code describes the end-to-end measurement system.
 For integrated or passive methods, it includes both the field acquisition AND the downstream laboratory analysis.
 Deep analytical nuances belong in the accompanying AQDx Metadata Form (YAML).

-- The "00" Bright Line: Use
+- The "00" Conditioning block: Use

 instrument_classification